-NWARPC developed the plan outlined in the following section for assisting persons of limited English proficiency.
+NWARPC developed the Plan for Assisting Persons of Limited English Proficiency as a resource for assisting persons of limited English proficiency.
+Oral language and translation of vital information/documents will be provided at no cost to any one that requests translation.
 NWARPC will assist any persons with language translation free of charge, given a reasonable amount of time.